MicrochipTech/PIC32MZW1_RMII_Bridge_with_PHY_StationMode/README.md

 **2. WFI32E01 Ethernet bridge Application**

 The main application demonstrates how a Ethernet End Node can connect to a Wi-Fi network through WFI32E01 device.
-The WFI32E01 device is set as Wi-Fi Station (STA) mode to connect to a Accesss point (AP) and act as a Wi-Fi to Ethernet bridge to bridge up the Wi-Fi and Ethernet interfaces.
+The WFI32E01 device is set as Wi-Fi Station (STA) mode to connect to a Access point (AP) and act as a Wi-Fi to Ethernet bridge to bridge up the Wi-Fi and Ethernet interfaces.
 In this setup, Ethernet End Node will connect to the Ethernet connector of WFI32E01 device and exchange data with the Access Point through the WFI32E01 device.

-The application process the IP packets that is received from the Wi-Fi and Ethernet interface at bridge.c.
+The application processes the IP packets that is received from the Wi-Fi and Ethernet interface at bridge.c.
 The code in this file act as a transparent bridge to receive and forward the network packets to and from both Wi-Fi and Ethernet interface.
 It sets the MAC address of WFI32E01 module to be the same as Ethernet End Node so that the Ethernet end node can communicate with the AP.
 As both Ethernet end node and WFI32E01 are using the same mac address, they are acting as a single unit in the network.

-Note:- The bridge applicaiton does not use the H3 L2 Bridge feature.
+Note:- The bridge application does not use the H3 L2 Bridge feature.

 The user would need to configure the Home AP credentials (like SSID and security items).
-The Wi-Fi service running on WFI32E01 device will use the credentials to connect to the Home AP.The default application will try to establish a connection to AP "DEMO_AP" with WPA2 security and password as a "password".
+The Wi-Fi service running on WFI32E01 device will use the credentials to connect to the Home AP.
+The default application will try to establish a connection to AP "DEMO_AP" with WPA2 security and password as a "password".

 The solution exports the WFI32E01 module command line interface with the Ethernet End Node device over the UART interface.
 It enables the Ethernet End Node to configure the Wi-Fi credentials and also provide access to all the CLI commands.